 While too many rules destroy individual initiative and prevent progress, it is hard to improve without guidance.
 We believe that Alma should help everyone on this journey by providing:

-Frameworks and tools → there are tools out there that have been iterated on by many people and can save you a lot of time, such as the Leadership and Communication Principles we share below, but also career paths (and what is expected in terms of leadership at every level) and 360 feedbacks.
+There are tools out there that have been iterated on by many people and can save you a lot of time, such as the Leadership and Communication Principles we share below, but also career paths (and what is expected in terms of leadership at every level) and 360 feedbacks.

-Perspectives and insights → help everyone broaden their horizon, realize they can become much more than what they are, realize that limits are largely self-imposed.
+Help everyone broaden their horizon, realize they can become much more than what they are, realize that limits are largely self-imposed.
 Many ways to do this in particular inviting extraordinary people to speak in front of the team and sharing interesting articles.

-Trainings → we learn better by doing and Alma-stamped trainings are a good starting point.
+We learn better by doing and Alma-stamped trainings are a good starting point.